AdrianLipa90/Origins-Of-Life/README.md

-# The CIEL/0 Cosmic Intelligence Detection System: A Revolutionary Approach to Analyzing Cosmic Microwave Background Data for Evidence of Advanced Civilizations
+# The CIEL/0 Cosmic Life Emergence Simulator and CMB Intelligence Detection System: A Revolutionary Approach to Analyzing Cosmic Microwave Background Data for Evidence of Advanced Civilizations and Modeling Life and Biology of any substrate

 ## Abstract